threefoldtech/mycelium/README.md

 For detailed information on how to configure topics, see the [Topic Configuration Guide](/docs/topic_configuration.md). use the message system, see [the message docs](/docs/message.md).

+## SOCKS5 Proxy

+Mycelium can expose a local SOCKS5 listener and forward all traffic to a remote SOCKS5 server running on a peer in the overlay.
+This enables applications to use a local proxy while the actual SOCKS handshake and traffic termination happen on the selected remote node.

+- Discovery: the node can probe peers for open SOCKS5 services on port 1080 (no-auth).
+Start/stop scanning via the API (startProxyProbe / stopProxyProbe).
+- Connect: choose the best discovered proxy automatically or connect to a specific remote with connectProxy(remote?).
+- Local listener: once connected, Mycelium binds [::]:1080 and proxies connections bidirectionally to the remote SOCKS5 server.
+- Disconnect: stop forwarding with disconnectProxy.

+See the detailed guide in [docs/proxy.md](docs/proxy.md).
+API references: [docs/api.yaml](docs/api.yaml) and [docs/openrpc.json](docs/openrpc.json).

 ## Inspecting node keys

 Using the `inspect` subcommand, you can view the address associated with a public key.
 If no public key is provided, the node will show